steadicat/vectorinox/README.md

 Vectorinox
 ==========

 Cleans up and compresses SVG files exported from Sketch (and other design tools).
-Optionally formats SVG for inlining into React projects.
-Work-in-progress.
+Optionally formats SVG as JSX for inlining into React projects.

 Install
 -------